-- Surgical Myelopathy Treatment – to relieve pressure on the spinal cord, surgery is a common procedure.
-Bone spurs or herniated discs may also be removed if they are the cause of Myelopathy.
-Several surgical procedures are available for those with progressive neurologic change with signs of severe spinal cord compression or spinal cord swelling or those with severe or disabling pain.
-Minimally invasive procedure may often be a better choice than open surgery owing to the fact that it has a lower risk for complications and faster recovery.
+- Surgical Myelopathy Treatment – This treatment helps to relieve pressure on the spinal cord.
+Surgery is a common procedure.
+Bone spurs or herniated discs may also be eliminated if they can cause myelopathy.
+Several surgical procedures are available for those with progressive neurologic change with severe or persistent spinal cord swelling or severe or disabling pain.
+Minimally industrial procedures may frequently be a better choice than open surgery because it reduces the run of complications and quicker result.

 - A complete physical examination of your body.

 - Inform your doctor of all your medical treatments.